 The mosque is located at “the beginning” of Abu Dhabi.
 If you come from the Abu Dhabi airport or Dubai, it will be one of the first things you will see.
 There is a direct bus connection from Abu Dhabi Corniche, but the stop is quite far.
 It’s probably only 1 km away, but it felt more like 5 km with the heat.

 How to Get to Sheikh Zayed Mosque from Dubai

-There are buses going from Dubai to Abu Dhabi and it might be the cheapest way to get there (is about 100km from Dubai Marina to Grand Mosque).
+- Buses are going from Dubai to Abu Dhabi, and it might be the cheapest way to get there (it is about 100km from Dubai Marina to Grand Mosque).

-Another option to get from Dubai to Abu Dhabi is to buy a hop-on and hop-off ticket in Dubai since there are buses going to Abu Dhabi as well (a review of the hop-on and hop-off bus in Dubai is here).
+- Another option to get from Dubai to Abu Dhabi is to buy a hop-on, and hop-off ticket in Dubai since buses are going to Abu Dhabi as well (a review of the hop-on and hop-off buses in Dubai is here).

-If you also have wondered which place is better, Abu Dhabi or Dubai, click here and find out which role the mosque plays in this question.
+If you also have wondered which place is better, Abu Dhabi and Dubai, click here and find out which role the mosque plays in this question.

 Rules at Sheikh Zayed Mosque

 What to wear at Sheikh Zayed Mosque?
 Dress code Grand Mosque:

 - You can enter the area in your normal clothes.
 If you want to enter the actual mosque, you have to cover yourself up as a female.